Pacific Debt Relief Company Logo

 • The amount is below the minimum for this type of civil claim

-The standard for a judge to grant a motion to dismiss is quite high, so you need very strong evidence and legal reasoning.
-But it can be done in the right circumstances.
-If successful, filing a motion to dismiss ends the lawsuit immediately with a win in your favor.
+The standard for a judge to grant a motion to dismiss is quite high, so you need strong evidence and legal reasoning.
+However, in the right circumstances, a successful motion to dismiss ends the credit card lawsuit immediately in your favor.
+Ideally, the plaintiff might drop the case voluntarily when served with the motion.
+Even if not granted, a strong motion could push the creditor or collection agency to reconsider and propose a favorable settlement.

 Take Advantage of Arbitration Clauses